 - Tall – about 10 inches with a 2x2x2.5 stem

-I used acrylic paint for these pumpkins, I like acrylic paint because for one it’s very inexpensive and it dries really quickly so I can get my project done quickly.
+I used acrylic paint for these pumpkins, I like acrylic paint because it’s very inexpensive and it dries really quickly so I can get my project done quickly.

 Be sure to cover your surface with something before you start!
 Empty trash bags, brown packing paper, old newspapers (does anyone even have actual newspapers anymore?!)